nickangtc/nickang-blog-gatsby/content/blog/2017-10-15-what-is-programming/index.md

 - Most programming languages are in English, and code is made of the same alphabets that words are.
 - A special program called an interpreter unpacks the meaning of your code and executes them line by line.
 - Programming is the act of writing a computer program that a computer understands but is also comprehensible by yourself and fellow programmers.

-* * *

-_Bite Size Programming is a segment where I discuss programming one bite-sized topic at a time in plain English.
-My goal is to share tips, lessons, and ideas from my work as a software engineer, and through that, make programming accessible and fun for anyone who is curious about programming.
-Join the [mailing list](http://eepurl.com/c7xfID) to get the latest post delivered to your inbox so you can read on the go._